 The quick reference guide and basic user guide above are a great place to start.
 If additional assistant is needed, please reach out to the appropriate WUachieve school administrator listed above.
-Advisors in the School of Arts & Sciences should contact the appropriate major/minor department.
+Advisors in the College of Arts & Sciences should contact the appropriate major/minor department.

 While much of the student data in WUachieve is real-time, some data is subject to an overnight load process.
 Advisor/advisee relationships update overnight.
 If you are unable to access a newer advisee, try waiting overnight.
 If you still cannot access the student, reach out to the appropriate WUachieve school administrator listed above.
-Advisors in the School of Arts & Sciences should contact the appropriate major/minor department.
+Advisors in the College of Arts & Sciences should contact the appropriate major/minor department.

 Students can click on the quick reference guide above or on the wiki link.
 If additional assistance is needed, please reach out to the appropriate WUachieve school administrator listed above.
-Students in the School of Arts & Sciences should contact the appropriate major/minor department.
+Students in the College of Arts & Sciences should contact the appropriate major/minor department.